ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 ### Peer-to-Peer Cross-Chain Verification Solution Combining Light Client with ZK

-In the MAP Protocol technical mechanism, ZK proof is responsible for verifying the BLS aggregate signature hash value of the origin chain, followed by the light client smart contract verifying the Merkle proof and re-verifying the ZK proof.
-By combining the MAP Relay Chain compatible with various blockchain algorithms, MAP Protocol has achieved code trust without privileged third parties as defined by Satoshi Nakamoto, and it can cover different types of blockchains, truly realizing a peer-to-peer cross-chain blockchain network.
+In the RATS Protocol technical mechanism, ZK proof is responsible for verifying the BLS aggregate signature hash value of the origin chain, followed by the light client smart contract verifying the Merkle proof and re-verifying the ZK proof.
+By combining the RATS Relay Chain compatible with various blockchain algorithms, RATS Protocol has achieved code trust without privileged third parties as defined by Satoshi Nakamoto, and it can cover different types of blockchains, truly realizing a peer-to-peer cross-chain blockchain network.

-# MAP Protocol Three-Layer Architecture
+# RATS Protocol Three-Layer Architecture

 ![alt_text](/images/article/images/whitepaper-11.png "image_tooltip")

-To ensure the omnichain infrastructure’s overall flexibility and robustness, MAP Protocol’s technical architecture is divided into three layers: the protocol layer, the MOS whole chain service layer, and the application layer.
+To ensure the omnichain infrastructure’s overall flexibility and robustness, RATS Protocol’s technical architecture is divided into three layers: the protocol layer, the MOS whole chain service layer, and the application layer.

-The middle layer is the MOS (MAP Omnichain Service), which provides a series of component tools to help dApps quickly deploy cross-chain smart contract applications.
-This includes the cross-chain transaction forwarding role Messenger, cross-chain lock-up smart contracts, and cross-chain message components, etc. The third layer is the application layer, which is the MAP Protocol whole chain smart contract ecological application.
+The middle layer is the MOS (RATS Omnichain Service), which provides a series of component tools to help dApps quickly deploy cross-chain smart contract applications.
+This includes the cross-chain transaction forwarding role Messenger, cross-chain lock-up smart contracts, and cross-chain message components, etc. The third layer is the application layer, which is the RATS Protocol whole chain smart contract ecological application.

-## MAP Protocol Protocol Layer
+## RATS Protocol Protocol Layer

-MAP Protocol Protocol layer is the bottom layer of MAP Protocol, responsible for cross-chain traction verification and ensuring peer-to-peer cross-chain.
-It is the core of MAP Protocol, including MAP Relay Chain, Miantianer, and ZK-optimized light clients.
+RATS Protocol Protocol layer is the bottom layer of RATS Protocol, responsible for cross-chain traction verification and ensuring peer-to-peer cross-chain.
+It is the core of RATS Protocol, including RATS Relay Chain, Miantianer, and ZK-optimized light clients.

-#### MAP Relay Chain
+#### RATS Relay Chain

-The MAP Relay Chain is a blockchain based on the Proof of Stake (POS) mechanism.
+The RATS Relay Chain is a blockchain based on the Proof of Stake (POS) mechanism.
 Compared to Proof of Work (POW) systems like Bitcoin, it is more environmentally friendly.
 Under the POS mechanism, users can conduct cheaper, faster transactions with irreversible results once completed.
-The MAP Relay Chain implements the Istanbul Byzantine Fault Tolerance (IBFT) consensus algorithm, which allows a well-defined group of validator nodes to reach agreement by broadcasting signed messages among them in a series of steps, even if up to one-third of the nodes are offline, faulty, or malicious.
+The RATS Relay Chain implements the Istanbul Byzantine Fault Tolerance (IBFT) consensus algorithm, which allows a well-defined group of validator nodes to reach agreement by broadcasting signed messages among them in a series of steps, even if up to one-third of the nodes are offline, faulty, or malicious.
 When a quorum of validators reaches a consensus, that decision is final.
 For more details about Atlas, please refer to the relevant technical documentation.
-A unique feature of the MAP Relay Chain is that it has precompiled contracts that incorporate the core algorithms of almost all chains.
+A unique feature of the RATS Relay Chain is that it has precompiled contracts that incorporate the core algorithms of almost all chains.

 #### Maintainer